vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - [Antrea](https://antrea.io/)
 - [Calico](https://www.tigera.io/project-calico/)

-Both are open-source software that provide networking for cluster pods, services, and ingress.
+Both are open-source softwares that provide networking for cluster pods, services, and ingress.

 When you deploy a Tanzu Kubernetes cluster using Tanzu CLI, Antrea CNI is automatically enabled in the cluster.